This tutorial is part of the Bytebase Terraform Provider series:

 Step 4 - Test SQL Review

-1. Go to Project Two, and click Database > Databases on the left sidebar.
+1. Navigate to Project Two, then click Database > Databases in the left sidebar.

-3. Try creating a table that violates the rules:
+3. Create a table that intentionally violates multiple rules:

 CREATE TABLE BadExample (

-LastName VARCHAR(50) -- Missing required columns, no primary key
+LastName VARCHAR(50) -- Missing required audit columns and primary key

 );